FarisPalayi/Order-summary-component/README.md

 ### Site Architecture

 - I split my files into two folders, frontend and backend.
 Mainly because I wanted to deploy the frontend on Netlify and backend on Heroku.
 - I used a simple format/method when writing commit messages.
-By adding certain keywords like **chore**, **build**, and **feat**, I made sure the commit messages are more organized and readable.
-(I got this method from the VueJs github repository.)
+By prefixing certain keywords like **chore**, **build**, and **feat** to commit messages, I made sure the commit messages are more organized and readable.
+(I got this method from the VueJs github repository)

-  - chore: if it is a small/mundane task
+  - chore: if it is a small task/change
   - feat: when added new feature
   - build: build, deployment related changes
   - refactor: when rewriting or making changes to existing code(refactoring)